 Is it just to cover up the metal holes in the steps that freak my dog out?
 Then look for a material that’s a little softer on their paws.

 Or maybe you and your family like to take long walks on muddy trails in the woods?
-Then you might want to get some RV step covers with a rougher texture that’ll work better to scrape dirt and debris off the bottoms of your shoes.
+Then you might want to get some RV step rugs with a rougher texture that’ll work better to scrape dirt and debris off the bottoms of your shoes.
 Since it’s trapping a lot of dirt, it’s also important that it be easy to clean.

 And if you want something that’s kind of in-between (to console your dog’s phobia of step holes while being strong enough to clean dirty shoes) look for a rugged outdoor carpet with large ridges running lengthwise along the step.
 Those are kind of the best of both worlds.